 - Bootcamps: Short and intensive courses consisting of pre-recorded lectures, live sessions, and assessments.

 - Online degree programs: Degree courses offered by colleges and universities via an online platform.

 You can conduct such virtual classroom courses easily using a learning management system.

 3. What do you need for setting up a virtual classroom?

 For setting up classrooms online, you need a software tool that lets you build and administer online courses and quizzes, manage learners in a centralized way, and facilitate discussions.
 Depending on your requirements, you may also need a video conferencing tool and knowledge base software.

 As for the equipment, you’ll need a good laptop with a high quality webcam, microphone, and speakers.
 You can also use a green screen to add an interesting background when recording video lectures.

-4. How to do virtual classroom setup at home
+4. How to set up a virtual classroom at home

-Here’s how to do an online classroom setup at home:
+Here’s what you need to do to set up an online classroom at home:

 Step 1: Choose a virtual classroom platform.